 - DJI S1000 Octacopter – professional photographers and film makers will get a kick out of this one.
 Carrying heavy to very heavy things is no problem for this drone and you’ll see that the moment you put it to the test.

 Most professional photographers already know how to use a drone, since it’s not hugely different from the classic photography work they’ve already been doing.
-Novices who have just bought a drone don’t.
+Novices who have just bought or maybe even built a drone don’t.
 We have a list of useful tips & tricks for this category of users.
 But for now, first things first: 4 rules that you absolutely have to keep in mind before you get to work:

 - Use a combination of gimbal and brushless motor.
 They make rotation around a given axis seamless with minimal effort from the drone itself.
 A power-to-weight ratio is very important when taking photos with a drone; the brushless motor and the gimbal are there to do this crucial job.